Kaleidophon/nlp-uncertainty-zoo/README.md

 the logits of a model and output an uncertainty score (the higher the score, the more uncertain the model).
 The function should output a batch_size x sequence_length matrix, with batch_size x 1 for sequence classification tasks.
 After finishing the implementation, you can add the metric to the `single_prediction_uncertainty_metrics` of the `models.model.Model` class and `multi_prediction_uncertainty_metrics` of `models.model.MultiPredictionMixin` (if applicable).

+You would like to add something else?
+Create an issue or contact me at dennis {dot} ulmer {at} mailbox {dot} org!